 Most patients seeking pain relief rely on the following three families of drugs: opioids, gabapentinoids, and nonsteroidal anti-inflammatory agents (NSAIDs).
-These widely used drugs are associated with serious side effects.1 During the past decade there has been an increasing interest in cannabis-derived products for pain management with a better safety profile and adequate pain relief.
-However, we still know surprisingly little about the effectiveness of nonintoxicating cannabis-based products on pain—conventionally referred to as “industrial hemp.”
+These widely used drugs are associated with serious side effects.1 During the past decade there has been an increasing interest in cannabis-derived natural products for pain management with a better safety profile and adequate pain relief.
+However, we still know surprisingly little about the effectiveness on pain of nonintoxicating cannabis-based products—conventionally referred to as “industrial hemp.”

-A new preclinical study using industrial hemp oil extract and PEA was recently published in the Pharmacological Research journal.2 The study assessed the efficacy of full-spectrum hemp oil extract alone or in combination with PEA in the acute and chronic pain models.
-PEA is a bioactive compound found in lipid extracts of foods, as well as our body.3,4 A large body of animal and human studies indicate that PEA produces safe and effective pain relief in a large number of chronic and acute pain conditions, for example, neuropathic, arthritic, headache, and low back pain.3,5,6
+To fill this knowledge gap, researchers at the University of California, Irvine evaluated the analgesic effects of two natural ingredients—both individually and in combination—in in vivo experiments.
+The first ingredient was a proprietary, organic, full-spectrum hemp oil extract.
+The second ingredient was PEA.
+PEA is a bioactive compound found in lipid extracts of foods, as well as our body.2,3 A large number of animal and human studies indicate that PEA produces safe and effective pain relief in chronic and acute pain conditions, for example, neuropathic, arthritic, headache, and low back pain.2,4,5

-The results of this recent study suggest that hemp oil extract is modestly effective when administered alone in treating acute and chronic pain.
-Surprisingly, however, the extract strongly enhanced the analgesic effects of PEA such that the combination of the two compounds exerted greater-than-additive alleviation of pain-related behaviors in two mouse models of pain.
-This synergism is partially supported by hemp oil extract’s extending the life of PEA in the blood, and therefore prolonging its actions.
+The study showed that hemp oil extract alone was modestly effective in treating acute and chronic pain.
+PEA alone showed a dose-dependent effect in reducing acute and chronic pain.
+Surprisingly, the hemp oil extract strongly enhanced the analgesic effects of PEA such that the combination of the two compounds exerted greater-than-additive alleviation of pain-related behaviors in both models of pain.
+Further investigations showed that this synergism was partially supported by hemp oil extract’s extending the life of PEA in the blood circulation, and therefore prolonging its actions.

 Why is this clinically relevant?

-- This study demonstrated that a combination of hemp oil extract and PEA is associated with greater-than-sum effect in alleviating acute and chronic pain behaviors.
+- This study demonstrated that a combination of a proprietary, organic, full-spectrum hemp oil extract and PEA is associated with greater-than-sum effect in alleviating acute and chronic pain behaviors.

 - Given the rising concern of opioid use disorders and their associated side effects, identifying promising alternative therapies without causing apparent undesirable effects is crucial.